O1ahmad/ansible-role-fluentd/README.md

 #### Launch

-Running the `fluentd` data collector is accomplished utilizing the [systemd](https://www.freedesktop.org/wiki/Software/systemd/) service management tool for both *package* and *gem* installations.
-Launched as background processes or daemons subject to the configuration and execution potential provided by the underlying management framework, launch of `fluentd` can be set to adhere to system administrative policies right for your environment and organization.

-_The following variables can be customized to manage the service's **systemd** service unit definition and execution profile/policy:_

 `extra_run_args: <fluentd-cli-options>` (**default**: `[]`)
 - list of `fluentd` commandline arguments to pass to the binary at runtime for customizing launch.
 Supporting full expression of `fluentd`'s cli, this variable enables the launch to be customized according to the user's specification.